On the image of higher signature maps: A refined conjecture on the image of the quadratic real cycle class map

 We now enumerate cases covered by Theorem \ref{theo:cases_of_conjecture} and comment on the optimality of exponents.

-\begin{exe} The refined $\Ibf$-Hodge conjecture holds for curves, since the only possible codimensions are $d-1$ and $d$ if $d=1$.
-Moreover, the exponents of Conjecture \ref{con:refined_hodge_conjecture} are optimal.
+\begin{exe} Let $X$ be a smooth real curve and let $\Lc$ be a line bundle on $X$.
+Then by Theorem \ref{theo:cases_of_conjecture}, Assertion $P(X,\Lc,c)$ is satisfied for all $c$ since the set of possible codimensions is $\{1,0\}=\{d,0\}$.
+Moreover, the exponents predicted by Conjecture \ref{con:refined_hodge_conjecture} are optimal.
 Indeed, we only have to check that there exists a smooth real curve $X$ such that the map $\gamma^0(X):\Wbf(X)\rightarrow\Hr^0(X(\Rb),\Zb)$ is not surjective.
-As explained in Example \ref{exe:connected_components_of_curves}, this map is identified with the global signature map $\sign:\Wr(X)\rightarrow\Hr^0(X(\Rb),\Zb)$ whose image is strict if $X(\Rb)$ is not connected: this is true if $X=\Ab^1\setminus 0$. \end{exe}
+As explained in Example \ref{exe:connected_components_of_curves}, this map can be identified with the global signature morphism $\sign:\Wr(X)\rightarrow\Hr^0(X(\Rb),\Zb)$ whose image is strict if $X(\Rb)$ is not connected, for example if $X=\Abb^1\setminus 0$. \end{exe}

-\begin{exe} The refined $\Ibf$-Hodge conjecture holds for surfaces, since the only possible codimensions are $d$, $d-1$ and $d-2=0$ if $d=2$.
-Note that the exponent $2^2=4$ is optimal for surfaces in codimension $0$: there exist surfaces $X$ such that $\Im\gamma^0(X)$ does not contain $2\Hr^0(X(\Rb),\Zb)$.
-This is the case if $X$ is rational (that is, $X\times_\Rb\Spec\Cb$ is birational to $\mathbb{P}_\Cb^2$) and $X(\Rb)$ has at least two connected components by \cite[Proposition 5.1]{monnierUnramifiedCohomologyQuadratic2000} (which deals with $\Wr(X)$ instead of $\Wbf(X)$ but as noted in Example \ref{exe:connected_components_of_curves}, this is equivalent since $X$ is regular of dimension $2\leqslant 3$). \end{exe}
+\begin{exe} Let $X$ be a smooth real surface and let $\Lc$ be a line bundle on $X$.
+Then again, by Theorem \ref{theo:cases_of_conjecture}, Assertion $P(X,\Lc,c)$ is satisfied for all $c$ since the set of possible codimensions is $\{2,1,0\}=\{d,d-1,0\}$.
+Note that the exponent $2^2=4$ is optimal for surfaces in codimension $0$: there exist smooth surfaces $X$ such that $\Im\gamma^0(X)$ does not contain $2\Hr^0(X(\Rb),\Zb)$.
+For example, according to \cite[Proposition 5.1]{monnierUnramifiedCohomologyQuadratic2000}, this is the case if $X$ is projective, geometrically connected and rational (that is, the complex variety $X\times_\Rb\Spec\Cb$ is birational to $\mathbb{P}_\Cb^2$), and $X(\Rb)$ has at least two connected components. \end{exe}